Cremation vs Burial: A Complete Guide | NAFD Funeral Directory

 With 77% of UK funerals now choosing cremation, this guide compares cremation and burial across cost, environment, religious considerations, and the experience of each.

-Cremation and Burial in the UK: An Overview
+Cremation vs Burial in the UK: An Overview

-According to the Cremation Society of Great Britain, cremation now accounts for approximately 77% of all UK funerals — one of the highest rates in the world.
+According to the Cremation Society of Great Britain, cremation now accounts for approximately 77% of all UK funerals — one of the highest rates in the world, based on the most recently published figures (2025).
 This proportion has risen steadily since cremation was first legalised in England and Wales under the Cremation Act 1884.

 What Is Cremation?